 Cathy, Reader Services

 Downton Abbey, Father Brown, 800 words, Shetland, Hinterland, Doc Martin, Poirot, etc. Mostly the Brits!

 I've been watching The Great British Baking Show (5 seasons available on hoopla).

 Rachel, Reader Services

 Here's what I am binging: Tiger King (Netflix) Isn't everyone?
 Could not stop.
 Killing Eve (Hulu) Can't get enough of Villanelle and Eve.
-Have to close my eyes sometimes-dark and fun.
-Third season being released early-yay!
-Picard (free trial CBS All Access) Star Trek gives me all the feels.
+Have to close my eyes sometimes -- it's so dark and fun.
+The third season is being released early -- yay!
+Picard (free trial CBS All Access), because Star Trek gives me all the feels.
 Devs (Hulu): Thoughtful and mysterious science fiction.

 Currently streaming Tiger King on Netflix.
 Insane people doing insane things, but lots of cute animals.